fbgallet/roam-extension-elapsed-time/README.md

     - `{{🕗↦:SmartBlock:Double timestamp buttons}}`: **in your daily template** for creating the **first timestamp**, which will allow to generate an indefinite number of intervals with a simple click.
     - `{{Total 🕗:SmartBlock:Total time spent}}`: where you want to calculate the **total time** spent during the day, **either in a sibling block** to the blocks containing the elapsed times, **or in their parent block**.
 You can also run `Total time button` to create this button in the right place.
     - `{{🕗:SmartBlock:Strict interstitial journaling}}`: use it you want that the end timestamp of a given time interval to be exactly the beginning of the next one

+You can copy and adapt the existing SmartBlocks to your needs (with a new name, otherwise they will be overwritten in case of update)

+### SmartBlocks commands to insert in your own SmartBlocks:
+  - `<%ELAPSEDTIME:separator%>`: run the same command as `Time tracker: Elapsed time`, but you can specify the separator between the time interval and the rest of the block.
+For example, if you want to use `|` separator, the command will be: `<%ELAPSEDTIME:|%>`
-  - `<%TOTALTIME:period%>` is a SmartBlock command to calculate the total for a given period of time (day by default, week, month, quarter, year)
+  - `<%TOTALTIME:period,as table,categories%>` is a SmartBlock command to calculate the total for a given period of time (day by default, week, month, quarter, year).
+By default, total is displayed as blocks, with categories subtotals.
+For example, if you want to display the total for the current week as a table with all categories, the command will be: `<%TOTALTIME:week,true,true%>`
-  - You can copy and adapt the existing SmartBlocks to your needs (with a new name, otherwise they will be overwritten in case of update) or use `<%ELAPSEDTIME%>` and `<%TOTALTIME%>` commands in your own SmartBlocks.
+  -  or use  and `<%TOTALTIME%>` commands in your own SmartBlocks.

 ---